Krishna-Sankar/thread-pool/README.md

 ```

 H corresponds to a simple *HELO* message, and K corresponds to the *KILL_SERVICE* message.
+When receiving a *HELO* response, the client will sleep for a while before closing the socket to use server resources at least a bit.
-Please see the subject for more details.
+Please see the subject for more details on messages.

 ## Implementation